Great Minds A free 8-week programme for reflection, for personal and professional development.Contact us for more information.

 This month marks our 25th birthday and we are sharing our most recent audio-visual project, Daddy.Click here to view the full project

 Men at HMP Lewes have created a 'Clink Speak' DictionaryClick here to see it

 so reducing the risk of reoffending and building

 The Impact of our Family Man Programme

-It charts the successes achieved and challenges addressed in a perilous economic and funding landscape over the last year.
+See how the organisation has navigated uncertainty in the funding landscape through innovative partnership working and new programme development.
 Get to know more about Safe Ground, our programmes and policy work through the viewpoints of our programme graduates, volunteers, staff and trustees.

 Latest blogs & news

 Changing the Structures Around Prison- Looking After Children and Young People

 A group of 8 children in a secure children’s home have been able to challenge and change policy direction as a result of an advisor’s willingness to listen, engage and take into consideration their views and experience.
 Whilst we don’t believe such changes should rest on individual approaches, lucky meetings or personalities, we are really […]